 About the Scottish Police Pension Board

-The boards have equal number of employer representatives and member representatives and are each led by an Independent Chair and Independent Vice-Chair.
+The Boards have equal number of employer representatives and member representatives and are each led by an Independent Chair.

 Pension Boards are responsible for assisting the Scheme Manager with the governance and administration of the Scheme.
-This includes ensuring compliance with the Scheme regulations, and any other relevant legislation and requirements as set out by The Pensions Regulator (TPR) in relation to the Scheme.
+This includes helping SPPA to comply with the Scheme regulations, and any other relevant legislation and requirements as set out by The Pensions Regulator (TPR) in relation to the Scheme.

-Every individual who is a member of the Pension Board must be conversant with the rules of the Schemes; in other words the Regulations and other legislation governing the Schemes; and have knowledge and understanding of the law relating to pensions.
-The Pension Boards meet four times a year.
+In accordance with TPR General Code, Pension Board members must be conversant with the rules of the Schemes, i.e. the Regulations and other legislation governing the Schemes; and scheme administrative processes.
+They must also have knowledge and understanding of the law relating to pensions.

 Scottish Police Pension Board members